Modern Slavery Act 2015

 As a key player in financing the economy, our mission is to offer the best solutions to individuals, companies and institutions, in order to support them in the development of their projects, the management of their financial resources and the mitigation of their risks.
 Our success in doing so relies on women and men, whether they are employees, contractors or any other stakeholders.
 Therefore, respecting human rights and dignity is part of how we perform our mission.
 This is why we are committed to improving our practices to protect human rights1 and avoid any violation within our sphere of influence.”

 Message from Caroline Guillaumin, Group Head of Human Resources at Societe Generale:

 “We are proud to be taking our agreement with UNI Global Union even further.
 It confirms our commitment to respecting human rights as set out in our Code of Conduct and our recognition of the International Labour Organisation’s Fundamental Principles and Rights at Work, including the freedom of association.”

 Societe Generale is one of the leading financial services groups in Europe.
-With a solid position in Europe and an overall presence in 67 countries, the Group’s 149,000 employees support more than 31 million individual clients, together with large corporate and institutional investors worldwide.
-For the year 2018, the Group had a global net banking income (excluding revaluation of own financial liabilities) of EUR 25.2 bn.
+With a solid position in Europe and an overall presence in 62 countries, the Group’s 138,000 employees support more than 29 million individual clients, together with large corporates and institutional investors worldwide.
+For the year 2019, the Group had a Net banking income of EUR 24.7 bn.

 Hambros Bank was established in the UK in 1839.
 Following a series of acquisitions as Hambros Bank it was ultimately acquired by Societe Generale in 1998 and on 6 June 2016 Kleinwort Benson was purchased by SG Hambros Limited, a subsidiary of Société Générale, to form Kleinwort Hambros.
 With employees across a network of offices in the UK, Jersey, Guernsey and Gibraltar, Kleinwort Hambros has a range of teams offering services to private clients around the world.